About the 2017 TEDxWestChester Speakers

 West Chester University

-Ms. Polk is a professor and Chair of the Department of Communication Studies at West Chester University with a Ph.D. from Kent State University.
-Her teaching and research areas consist of sustainability, close interpersonal relationships, integrating work and family, and conflict resolution.
-She is a member of the West Chester Borough Council, representing Ward 7 and serves on West Chester University’s Sustainability Advisory Council.
-Denise has earned funding from the Environmental Protection Agency for West Chester University to collaborate with the Borough of West Chester to conduct two food scraps pilot programs.
-To date, the programs have diverted over 350 tons of food scraps from going into the landfill, instead, turning it into compost, a valuable soil amendment.
+Denise M. Polk, Ph.D. has a long-standing belief in sustainable living.
+She has earned funding from the Environmental Protection Agency for West Chester University to collaborate with the Borough of West Chester to conduct two food scraps pilot programs.
+To date, the programs have diverted over 400 tons of food scraps from going into the landfill, instead, turning it into compost, a valuable soil amendment.
+Denise will explore how and why composting and food recovery makes all the difference in local communities and the society at-large.

 Science advocate, March for Science